Posse Foundation

-The Posse Foundation is a national nonprofit organization that partners with select colleges and universities in the United States to provide student scholarships and leadership training.
-The unique Posse concept is centered on a cohort-based model that admits students to attend college as part of a "Posse" of 10 peers.
-Posse connects a network of more than 10,000 scholars and alumni.
+The Posse Foundation is a nonprofit organization that partners with colleges and universities in the United States to provide student scholarships and leadership training.
+Posse has partnered with 64 U.S. colleges and universities.
+The organization is centered on a cohort-based model that admits students to attend college as part of a "Posse" of 10 peers.

 History

-Posse was founded in 1989, first partnering with Vanderbilt University.
+Posse was founded in 1989 by Deborah Bial, first partnering with Vanderbilt University.
 After initially recruiting students solely from New York City, the program has expanded to serve students from more than 20 U.S. cities.
 The Posse Foundation's founder, Deborah Bial, received the MacArthur "Genius" Grant in 2007 for her work with Posse.

 In March 2010, the Posse Foundation was one of ten organizations chosen by President Barack Obama to receive a portion of his $1.4 million Nobel Peace Prize award money.

-In 2021, Posse announced the launch of the Posse Arts Program, a new initiative committed to supporting cohorts of students in the creative arts, conceived in collaboration with Lin-Manuel Miranda, Luis A. Miranda Jr. and the Miranda Family Fund.
+In 2021, Posse announced the launch of the Posse Arts Program, a new initiative with the stated goal of supporting students in creative arts, conceived in collaboration with Lin-Manuel Miranda, Luis A. Miranda Jr., and the Miranda Family Fund.

-Partner colleges

-Posse has partnered with mix of research universities, arts conservatories, and liberal arts colleges that each commit to recruit Posse Scholar cohorts from dedicated regions in the U.S. The organization currently partners with 64 U.S. colleges and universities.

 Awards and grants

-In 2013, Google awarded Posse a Global Impact Award with a $1.2 million grant to launch the organization's Posse Veterans Program, an initiative to support post-9/11 U.S. veterans in higher education and beyond.
+In 2013, Google awarded Posse a Global Impact Award with a $1.2 million grant to launch the organization's Posse Veterans Program, an initiative to support post-September 11 attacks U.S. veterans in higher education and beyond.

-In June 2020, Netflix selected Posse for a $350,000 grant, part of the media company's commitment to donate $5 million to organizations creating opportunities for Black creators, Black youth, and Black-owned businesses.
+In June 2020, Netflix selected Posse for a $350,000 grant; the company donated $5 million to organizations for Black people.

 In December 2020, Posse received a $10 million gift from writer and philanthropist MacKenzie Scott.

-The Posse Foundation frequently loses its status after being established due to an inability to recruit veterans.